 Jess also leads CPD training for LEA’s/MATs and ITT providers upskilling and building the confidence of school based staff to lead good and outstanding dance sessions within their settings, which also link to wider curriculum foci such as global learning.
-She is currently working with Cumbria County Council along with other training providers in the North West to develop accessible, high quality training programmes on a range of topics.
+She is currently working with Manchester City Council along with other training providers in the North West to develop accessible, high quality training programmes on a range of topics.
 She also offers bespoke in house training for MAT’s, individual or cluster schools , as well as care establishments and community groups so please get in touch if you have an idea for a session!

 Jess’s passion for outstanding school based dance has led her to develop MOTION to include Dance Fitness, by becoming qualified in Fitness Instruction.
 This has allowed us to develop effective programmes offered in schools, but also to widen the socially inclusive aspect of the initiative to include chair based dance fitness for older members of our community, and dance fitness sessions for members of the trans community.
 This has also included work with LGBT foundation and Manchester Pride.

 Jess has also worked as a consultant in devising curriculum for both primary and secondary schools to embed outstanding Dance and performance within their core practice.

 Kate trained at Edge Hill University and graduated with a First Class BA Hons Dance Degree in July 2017.
 Whilst training at Edge Hill, Kate was fortunate enough to work with a number of choreographers such as Gary Clarke, Sally Marie, James Wilton and Alesandra Suetin and toured these works nationally as part of 3rd Edge Dance Company.